CLIMATE JUSTICE Coalition

 Connecting Climate & Migrant Justice

-Migrant Communities are facing unprecedented attacks.
+Migrant communities are facing unprecedented attacks.
 People have always moved, for work, for love, for a safer, better life.
 Yet as the climate crisis worsens, more people are being forced to leave their homes.

 We’re building solidarity between the climate and migrant justice movements – to support each other and build power together – against the threat of the far right, the hostile environment and climate breakdown.